Modified Nikon N90S

 Station's Solar Array with Earth behind

-CLICK HERE to learn about my NASA F3 Small Camera that flew on the maiden voyage of Shuttle Endeavour
+CLICK HERE to learn about the NASA F3 Small Camera

-CLICK HERE to learn about my NASA F3 Small Camera that flew on three different Shuttles
+CLICK HERE to learn about the NASA F4 Electronic Still Camera

 CLICK HERE to learn about my NASA DCS460C Digital Camera used on the 1st and 2nd expeditions at the International Space Station.
 This one captured shots of the Space Shuttle above earth and even shots of the Space Station itself from the Soyuz Russian spacecraft